 You already know what your product can do, so creating this matrix in advance will help you solve 90% of the demos that come your way.
-Use it as a guide for the entire departments to help them identify the best feature for any particular use case.
+Use it as a guide for the entire department to help them identify the best feature for any particular use case.

 A common misconception about product demos is that they are all about the actual product.
-It is not even about the one special feature that you are so excited to share.
+It is not even about the one special product feature that you are so excited to share.
 So what’s the demo really about?

 Successful demos highlight your prospect’s business and tell the story of how they will achieve their goals.
 Use the information learned in Discovery Call, to set the context of your product demo.
 Make their story specific and personal.